-If a couple are separating or divorcing, there is bound to be an impact on their children, as well as on any children they may have from previous relationships.
-Most parents will want to put child welfare at the top of their agenda in these circumstances.
-If they genuinely do that, they will have the law’s full support – and they can count on ours too.
+If a couple are separating or divorcing, there is bound to be an impact on all children within their family unit.
+Most parents will wish to put the welfare of children at the top of their agenda and if you genuinely do that, you will have the law’s full support – and you can count on ours too.

 - The child’s welfare is paramount in deciding all questions about his/her upbringing and property.